-I recently spent 12 months working for Cardiff Met University and over the summer, I used to wander past this restaurant in Llandaff village at lunchtime.
-I would long to ditch the office grind and spend the rest of a sunny afternoon eating pasta and drinking wine, pretending to be in Italy.
+I recently spent 12 months working in Llandaff and over the summer, I used to wander past this restaurant in the village every lunchtime.
+I would long to ditch the office grind and spend the rest of my sunny afternoon eating pasta and drinking wine, pretending to be in Italy.

-As it happens, it wasn’t until a cold and foggy Friday evening in January that I finally made it in to Porro restaurant in Llandaff (owned by the same team behind the acclaimed Potted Pig) for an evening meal I was very much looking forward to.
+As it happens, it wasn’t until a cold and foggy Friday evening in January that I finally made it in to Porro restaurant (owned by the same team behind the acclaimed Potted Pig).
+On such a dark and miserable night, it was a meal I was very much looking forward to.

-First impressions were great – a modern yet cosy interior that was warmly lit, and lots of space in the entrance to disrobe scarves, coats and all sorts of other winter layers without feeling like you’re about to flick your cardigan in some poor unsuspecting diner’s soup.
+First impressions were great – the modern yet cosy interior that was warmly lit, with lots of space in the entrance to disrobe scarves, coats and all sorts of other winter layers without feeling like you’re about to flick your cardigan in some poor unsuspecting diner’s soup.

 A large glass of very drinkable Pinot Grigio and a bowl of plump, lemony olives later, and we ordered our starters.
-I went for the braised leeks and taleggio on sourdough, while Pete chose the luxurious sounding confit duck croquettes with spiced plum chutney – rich and meaty with a pleasing crunch to their golden-brown casing.
+I went for the braised leeks and taleggio on sourdough, while Pete chose the luxurious sounding confit duck croquettes with spiced plum chutney.
+These were rich and meaty with a pleasing crunch to their golden-brown casing.

-Served on a generous slab of sourdough, my starter was creamy and delicious, although perhaps a little bit rustic and heavy to start a three course meal?
+Served on a generous slab of sourdough, my starter was creamy and packed a real flavour punch, although perhaps a little bit rustic and heavy to start a three course meal?
 At home, I want to try something similar topped with a fried egg for Sunday brunch.

 Pete went for another meaty main – Welsh sliced lamb belly, crispy lamb belly and puy lentils, served with a fresh salsa verde.
 It seemed like the perfect match for such a cold winter’s night, though I personally wouldn’t have chosen something so rich after those gamey duck croquettes.

 After a short break to let our mains settle, it was time for dessert.
-I’ve talked about my apparent lack of sweet tooth before (give me an extra serving of salty potatoes over a slice of cake anyday) but whilst that is very much the the case, I am still rather partial to an after-dinner affogato – vanilla gelato or ice cream “drowned” with a shot of hot espresso.
+I’ve talked about my apparent lack of sweet tooth before (give me an extra serving of salty potatoes over a slice of cake anyday) but whilst that is very much the the case, I am still rather partial to an after-dinner affogato.
+This is vanilla gelato or ice cream “drowned” with a shot of hot espresso.
 So that’s what I ordered.

 Pete continued his commitment to full-fat feasting and went for a glossy looking dark chocolate torte served with sweet caramel sauce and hazelnut ice-cream.
-I managed a spoonful or two, of course and can confirm it is as decadent as it sounds.
+I managed a spoonful or two and can confirm it is as decadent as it sounds.

-In fact, by coincidence, this piece couldn’t be more perfectly timed, as for all of the reasons listed above, Porro would be a great spot to take a significant other on Valentine’s Day.
+In fact, by coincidence, this piece couldn’t be more perfectly timed.
+For all of the reasons listed above, Porro would be a great spot to take a significant other on Valentine’s Day.